Salish-class ferry: Construction and career

 Shortly after entering service, the Salish-class vessels experienced several problems; the first was that there was no galley ventilation system and at times the cafeteria's kitchen would reach extreme temperatures, making it unsafe for crews to work in the kitchen.
-In early 2018, all three Salish-class vessels had a galley ventilation system installed, fixing the issue.
-The ships' elevators and issues with refuelling were problems; both issues were resolved when the ships were sent to local shipyards for repairs.
+In early 2018, all three active Salish-class vessels had a galley ventilation system installed, fixing the issue.
+The ships' elevators and issues with refueling were problems; both issues were resolved when the ships were sent to local shipyards for repairs.

 On November 7, 2019, Salish Raven suffered a malfunction in one of its propellers at roughly 9:30 am after leaving Pender Island.
 A tugboat arrived to aid the ferry and all its passengers were disembarked by 1:30 pm.
 The vessel resumed sailing later that day.

+On August 12, 2025, Salish Heron suffered an uncontrolled anchor release, resulting in a small fire and a significant delay.
+The vessel proceeded along its route with its remaining working anchor.